 🔑 Communication across the organization unlocks EA’s full potential.
 Whether sourcing data to kick off a change project or to relay its progress to business leaders, having the tools to facilitate communication and collaboration through the EA journey unites TINE’s colleagues and helps advance initiatives faster.
 Especially when engaging stakeholders, Ardoq allows architects to present data through the unique viewpoints that matter to them and secure their trust.

-Ardoq's Chief Enterprise Architect, Jason, has over 25 years of experience working in enterprise architecture, from both IT and business interfaces.
+As Ardoq's Chief Enterprise Architect, Jason brings his expertise from over 25 years of experience working in enterprise architecture, from both IT and business interfaces.